DarkEye123/datasapiens-homework/README.md

 # Datasapiens Frontend Homework

 This project runs own faked server with simple DB setup.
 All actions are persistent, so be aware of that.
+By default all requests are finished after 650ms to show loading states

 By default db runs on [http://localhost:3001/](http://localhost:3001/)